cltl/OldBailey/README.md

 How to run:

-OldBaileyXml --xml <path to XML files> --trig <path to trig files> --extension ".trig"
+OldBaileyXmlOrg --xml <path to XML files> --trig <path to trig files> --extension ".trig"